What type of content do you primarily create?

 Different aspect ratios have an ideal or default video resolution, but it's not set in stone.
 The ideal resolution for a 16:9 aspect ratio is 1080p and above.

-Best aspect ratios for social media
+Best video aspect ratios for social media

 Different platforms offer different viewing experiences, so you need to choose the correct aspect ratio for each platform.
-After all, you don't want to shoot something in ultra-widescreen only to find it’s going to be posted on TikTok.
+After all, you don't want to shoot something in ultra-widescreen only to find it's going to be posted on TikTok.
+With mobile video consumption continuing to rise, understanding how to optimize for vertical viewing has become essential for content creators.

 Thankfully, each social media platform offers a recommended aspect ratio and resolution that works best for their platform.
+YouTube supports multiple aspect ratios but recommends 16:9 for most content.
+TikTok and Instagram Reels optimize for 9:16 vertical videos, while Instagram feed posts work best at 1:1 square or 4:5 vertical formats.

-• Facebook: Facebook is a social media app, so it has a few recommendations depending on different video formats and placements.
+- Facebook: Facebook is a social media app, so it has a few recommendations depending on different video formats and placements.
 It recommends a 16:9 ratio for in-stream Facebook videos, a 4:5 ratio for feed placements, a 1:1 ratio for videos in a carousel, and a 9:16 ratio for Facebook Stories and Reels.

-• YouTube: YouTube allows creators to upload longer videos, so its recommended aspect ratio is 16:9.
-That said, YouTube Shorts, the platform’s equivalent to Reels or TikTok videos, are shown in a 9:16 ratio.
+- YouTube: YouTube allows creators to upload longer videos, so its recommended aspect ratio is 16:9.
+That said, YouTube Shorts, the platform's equivalent to Reels or TikTok videos, are shown in a 9:16 ratio.

-• TikTok: TikTok was made for smartphones, so the ideal aspect ratio for its videos is 9:16.
+- TikTok: TikTok was made for smartphones, so the ideal aspect ratio for its videos is 9:16.

-• Instagram: Instagram is also mobile phone-friendly, so the ideal aspect ratio for Instagram Stories and Reels is 9:16.
+- Instagram: Instagram is also mobile phone-friendly, so the ideal aspect ratio for Instagram Stories and Reels is 9:16.

-• LinkedIn: LinkedIn recommends a 16:9 aspect ratio with a minimum resolution of 640 x 360 pixels and a maximum of 1920 x 1080 pixels.
+- LinkedIn: LinkedIn recommends a 16:9 aspect ratio with a minimum resolution of 640 x 360 pixels and a maximum of 1920 x 1080 pixels.

-How to change the aspect ratio of a video
+How to change video aspect ratios

 If you're a content creator or filmmaker looking to post your work on multiple platforms, you'll inevitably have to adjust your aspect ratio (and size of your video) to fit the platform.
 Here's a step-by-step guide to walk you through the process.